 Sam McCloud is a Marshal from a Taos, New Mexico, who takes a temporary assignment in the New York City Police.
 His keen sense of detail and detecting subtle clues, learned from his experience, enable him to nab unsuspecting criminals despite his unbelieving boss.

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
 Poker (5 card draw) is ...
 See full summary »

 The famed P.I. works to uncover facts of the death of a wealthy socialite whose two grown children are accused of murdering her.
 Complicating matters are Rockford's omnipresent "friend" ...
 See full summary »

 After a quiet fishing trip, Rockford is tricked into taking over a fellow PI's case involving alleged Police misconduct, which lands him in the hospital, hounded by a beautiful reporter, ...
 See full summary »

-Series about an ex-con-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
-He isn't a coward, and he isn't lazy -- just a bit on the cautious side, that's all.
-And he bears a very strong resemblance to Western TV hero Bret Maverick.
-Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Angel (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
+Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
+He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
+And he bears a very strong resemblance to Western television hero Bret Maverick.
+Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
 Written by

 Marty McKee <firstname.lastname@example.org>

 20 of 22 people found this review helpful.

 Was this review helpful to you?